-The device has a maximum limit of 100 for the number of recordings.
-Even when the recordings are very small, their number cannot exceed 100.
 The number of analog and digital channels together with the sample rate and the time setting affect the recording size.
 See calculation examples below in the section titled "Estimating the maximum length of total recording time".
+The recording size affects how many recordings can be stored at a time, but the number can't exceed 100 recordings.

 Table.
-4.5.1 - 42.
+4.5.3 - 43.
 Recorder control settings.

 Name Range Description Recorder enabled EnabledDisabled Enables and disables the disturbance recorder function.
 Recorder status Recorder ready Recording triggered Recording and storing Storing recording Recorder full Wrong config Indicates the status of recorder.
+"Wrong config" is activated if: • "Pre-triggering time" is longer than "Max length of recording" setting • "Max amount of recordings" is "1" and "Recording mode" is "FIFO". • "1ms" digital channel sample rate is selected when analog channel sample rate is 8 or 16 s/c.
 Clear record+ 02 32 -1 Clears selected recording.
 If "1" is inserted, first recording will be cleared from memory.
 If "10" is inserted, tenth (10th) recording will be cleared from memory.
 Manual trigger • - • Trig Triggers disturbance recording manually.
 This parameter will return back to "-" automatically.

-Clear all records • - • Clear Clears all disturbance recordings.
+Name Range Description Clear all records • - • Clear Clears all disturbance recordings.
 Clear newest record • - • Clear Clears the newest stored disturbance recording.
 Clear oldest record • - • Clear Clears the oldest stored disturbance recording.
 Max. number of recordings 0100 Displays the maximum number of recordings that can be stored in the device's memory with settings currently in use.
 The maximum number of recordings can go up to 100.
 Max. length of a recording 0.0001800.000s Displays the maximum length of a single recording.
 Max. location of the pre- trigger 0.0001800.000s Displays the highest pre-triggering time that can be set with the settings currently in use.
 Recordings in memory 0100 Displays how many recordings are stored in the memory.

 Table.
-4.5.1 - 43.
+4.5.3 - 44.
 Recorder trigger setting.